nielsengammon/drought-fingerprint-plots/README.md

 4.	**(Optional) Specify user inputs for Production cell #1**
     station: The ID of the station whose drought conditions you wish to display
 	sname: The name of the station (used only to label the graph)
-    savefig: True will output graphics to a file (whose directory is savefigprefix)
+    savefigprefix: If not '', will output graphic to savefigprefix directory)

 6. Note: If a variable is defined on two consecutive lines, comment out the second line to use the default value on the first line, uncomment the second line to use the value specified there.
 To preserve the default value, only change the value in the second line.